bytecodealliance/wasmtime/cranelift/docs/ir.rst

 resized, and its bound can move dynamically.
 The offset-guard pages move when the heap is resized.
 The bound of a dynamic heap is stored in a global value.

-.. inst:: H = dynamic Base, min MinBytes, bound BoundGV, offset_guard OffsetGuardBytes
+H = dynamic Base, min MinBytes, bound BoundGV, offset_guard OffsetGuardBytes
     Declare a dynamic heap in the preamble.

     :arg Base: Global value holding the heap's base address.